Special Olympics Ireland Launches Young Athletes Programme with Transformative Results

 A Lifeline for Inclusion

 Since its inception, the Young Athletes Programme has grown into a lifeline for inclusion.
-Now active in 37 groups across Ireland and Northern Ireland, it has impacted over 700 children, addressing critical gaps in their fundamental motor skills.
+Now active in 37 groups across Ireland and Northern Ireland (over 700 children are registered with Special Olympics to date), addressing critical gaps in their fundamental motor skills.

 Interestingly Dr. Hayley Kavanagh’s research also revealed that coaches often overestimate the locomotive and object-control skills of young athletes by as much as 33%.
 In response, Special Olympics Ireland developed an accredited Young Athlete Coaching Training programme, in partnership with Sport Ireland Coaching Unit, to equip coaches with the tools needed to close these gaps, offering fundamental training in supporting and assessing children’s progress.